MattMcManis/Ultra/README.md

 3. **Configure Graphics, Audio, Controls**
     * The `Plugin Configure Windows`, such as `GLideN64`, will not have the values loaded from `mupen64plus.cfg` yet.
-    * In the `Plugins` Tab, press the `Generate` button to generate the selected plugin default values.
+    * In the `Plugins` tab, press the `Generate` button to generate the selected plugin default values.
     * When you open a `Plugin Configure Window` the controls will now be loaded with the defaults.
     * Play a game with your selected settings.